KnorpelSenf/typegram/README.md

-# Types for the Telegram API
+# Types for the Telegram Bot API

-This project provides TypeScript types for the entire [Telegram API](https://core.telegram.org/bots/api) in version 5.0 which was released on November 4, 2020.
+This project provides TypeScript types for the entire [Telegram Bot API](https://core.telegram.org/bots/api) in version 5.0 which was released on November 4, 2020.

 It contains zero bytes of executable code.